DWhettam/dwhettam.github.io/_pages/cv.md

 ### Research Experience
 -------
-* PhD Summer Project (Ongoing): ’The Blind Camera: Perception of Object Interaction Events from Audio Sensors’
+* CDT Summer Project: ’The Blind Camera: Perception of Object Interaction Events from Audio Sensors’
   * Supervisors: Dima Damen, Vangelis Kazakos
-  * I am researching how to perform egocentric action recognition entirely from audio signals, in the context of the home-kitchen setting
+  * I researched how to perform egocentric action recognition entirely from the audio stream, and applied state-of-the-art audio classification techniques to the ego-centric setting.
 * MSc Dissertation: ’Finding the Right Teacher for a Difficult Student’
   * Supervisors: Amos Storkey, Elliot J. Crowley
   * Investigated the use of Neural Architecture Search modelsfor network distillation, where a smaller student network approximates the learnt representation of a larger teacher network.
 Developed a novel approach to creating a teacher network for distillation using Fisher information to scale up a NAS model.
 I presented this work to some of the researchers in the Siri team at Apple.
 * BSc Dissertation: ’Data Mining Over Cancer Data with Decision Support Tool’
   * Supervisors: Darryl Davis
-  * I researched the use of clinical decision support systems for cancer diagnosis,ultimately developing a decision support tool to assist in bowel cancer diagnosis.
+  * I researched the use of clinical decision support systems for cancer diagnosis, ultimately developing a decision support tool to assist in bowel cancer diagnosis.

 Work experience
 ======